General Charles Lefebvre-DesnouettesAide-de-camp to Napoleon who became commander of the Chasseurs à Cheval of the Imperial Guard

 Arc de Triomphe: LEFÈVRE-DESNTE on the west pillar

-At the end of 1807, Lefebvre-Desnouettes passed to the service of Westphalia, being made a général de division of Westphalia and Grand Rider of the Crown of Westphalia.
-However, his service there was short-lived as he returned to France's service in January of 1808, being made the Major-Colonel of the Chasseurs à Cheval of the Imperial Guard.
+At the end of 1807, Lefebvre-Desnouettes passed to the service of Westphalia, being made a général de division of Westphalia and equerry of the crown of Westphalia.
+However, his service there was short-lived as he returned to France's service in January of 1808, being made the major-colonel of the Chasseurs à Cheval of the Imperial Guard.
 Rewarded as a Count of the Empire, Lefebvre-Desnouettes next became chief of staff to Marshal Bessières commanding the Corps of Observation of the Western Pyrenees.
-When they moved into Spain, in June he was victorious at Tudela, Mallen, Alagon, and Epila before taking part in the siege of Saragossa.
+When they moved into Spain, in June he was victorious at Tudela, Mallen, Alagon, and Epila before taking part in the Siege of Saragossa.
 That August he was wounded in an assault at Saragossa and then he returned to France and received a promotion to général de division.
 After commanding the detachments of the Guard at Paris, in November he brought the chasseurs of the Imperial Guard back to Spain where they fought at Tudela and Somosierra .

 The next month, General Lefebvre-Desnouettes was ordered with his chasseurs to attempt to catch the fleeing British at Benavente.
 Finding the bridge over the Elsa River destroyed, they searched for a ford and found one that they crossed with difficulty.
 Some cavalry scouts of the British saw them, and in response the French chasseurs chased them almost all the way to Benavente where they encountered a sizable British cavalry force.
 Skirmishing and charges ensued, and the French, clearly outnumbered and overextended, fell back to the ford to escape.
 Lefebvre-Desnouettes had been minorly wounded by a pistol shot, but worse for him, his horse had been wounded and after plunging into the water, refused to cross the ford.
 Unable to escape, he was quickly captured by Corporal Grisdale of the British 10th Hussars who would later run an inn named the General Lefebvre.
 Lefebvre-Desnouettes was taken to the British general, Sir John Moore, who treated him kindly, speaking to him in French and providing some of his own clothes for Lefebvre-Desnouettes to change into since he was drenched and bleeding.
 Sir John Moore then sent a messenger to the French, requesting Lefebvre-Desnouettes' baggage, which was promptly sent.1

 Transported to England as a prisoner of war, Lefebvre-Desnouettes was well treated but spent the next few years in captivity.
-His wife was allowed to come to England to live with him, and she was in instrumental in his escape back to France in May of 1812.
+His wife was allowed to come to England to live with him, and she was instrumental in his escape back to France in May of 1812.
 Back in time for the Russian campaign, Napoleon had held the official position of commander of the Chasseurs à Cheval of the Imperial Guard vacant for him, awaiting his return.
-Leading his unit, Lefebvre-Desnouettes was wounded at Winkowo on the Russian campaign and then returned to Paris with Napoleon.
+Leading his unit, Lefebvre-Desnouettes was wounded at Winkowo on the Russian campaign and he later returned to Paris with Napoleon.

 In 1813 Lefebvre-Desnouettes was awarded a Grand Cross of the Order of the Reunion.
 Serving throughout the campaigns in Germany that year, he fought at Bautzen, Rimbourg, Mersebourg, Altenbourg, and Hanau before being given command of the cavalry of the Young Guard.
 In December of that year he besieged Brénda but was forced to lift the siege and fall back, rejoining the army in Champagne.
 During the defense of France of 1814, Lefebvre-Desnouettes was in the thick of the fighting, being wounded twice by bayonets to the left side at Brienne, and then serving at La Rothière, Montmirail , Château-Thierry, Vauchamps , and Arcis-Sur-Aube.
 After Napoleon's abdication, Lefebvre-Desnouettes commanded the escort of the Emperor that accompanied Napoleon to Roanne.

-Under the Bourbons, Lefebvre-Desnouettes was well treated, being made a Knight of Saint-Louis.
-However, as an ardent supporter of Napoleon, he conspired with others to assist Napoleon's return from Elba, and once he learned of Napoleon's escape he traveled with Lallemand to La Fère to seize the arsenal there.
+Under the Bourbons, Lefebvre-Desnouettes was well treated, being made a Knight of Saint Louis.
+However, as an ardent supporter of Napoleon, he conspired with others to assist Napoleon's return from Elba, and once he learned of Napoleon's departure he traveled with Lallemand to La Fère to seize the arsenal there.
 Unfortunately, the resistance of General d'Aboville there stopped them from taking the arsenal in support of Napoleon, and so he traveled to Compiègne to attempt to bring his regiment to Napoleon's side, which also failed.

 - Edward Ryan, Napoleon's Shield and Guardian: The Unconquerable General Daumesnil, (London: Greenhill Books, 2003), 179-182.